modelab/grasshopper-primer/en/2-extensions/2-1/2_Components.md

 ####2.1.2.3 Primitives

-Element\* provides four additional mesh primitives: the Icosohedron, Dodecahedron, Octahedron, and Tetrahedron.
+Element\* provides four additional mesh primitives: the Dodecahedron, Tetrahedron, Octahedron, and Icosahedron.
 These components take a single number as input for the radius, and produce meshes centered at the origin, and composed of one face per side.
 With the addition of the Cube, which is already availible through Grasshopper's built-in primitives, these make up the five Platonic solids.

 ![IMAGE](images/05_primitives.png)
 >1.
 Dodecahedron
 2. Tetrahedron
 3. Octahedron
-4. Tetrahedron
+4. Icosahedron

 ####2.1.2.4 Smooth

 **Element\* Smooth** provides an optimized smoothing algorithm that is more efficient than Grasshopper's **Smooth Mesh** for large datasets.
 It makes use of the Lapacian Smoothing algorithm for Half-Edge structured meshes.
-It does not change the topology or vertex count of welded meshes, but will weld together any unwelded meshes.
+It does not change the topology or vertex count of welded meshes, but will combine identical vertices if there are any duplicates caused by an unwelded mesh.

 ![IMAGE](images/06_smooth.png)